 THE GIVEAWAY HAS ENDED –WE ARE NO LONGER ACCEPTING ENTRIES

 When I found out the 2011 International Association of Culinary Professionals (IACP) annual conference was coming to my hometown of Austin, Texas in June of that year, I felt we’d truly secured our role as a player on the world culinary stage.

 I knew the conference would draw industry luminaries, but I had not expected Chef Jacques Pépin would be in attendance.
-I have admired Chef Pépin for many years, and from the moment I learned he was going to be in town, I was determined to meet and talk with him.
+I have admired Chef Pépin for many years, and have watched all his PBS cooking shows over the years (and have purchased his books and autobiography); so, from the moment I learned he was going to be in town, I was determined to meet and talk with him.

 As it turned out, all I had to do was ask my friend, colleague, and former IACP President, and conference PR maven, Cathy Cochran-Lewis, who I needed to talk with to secure an interview with the legendary chef, and she said, “You’re talking to her.”

 We agreed to meet at 3 p.m. on the.
 Friday afternoon of the conference for the interview, but when I arrived Cathy asked if we could push it back to 3:30 p.m. as Chef Pépin’s books signing was running long.